 It will condemn the arrogance of Western civilization in imposing its structures and ideology on the rest of the world and find inspiration and alliance with peoples everywhere seeking to protect or restore non-Western, non-capitalist, ways of living and thinking.

-It will understand that the universe itself is a living entity and that human well-being depends on individuals acting as part of a greater whole, a social organism.
+It will understand that human well-being depends on individuals acting as part of a greater whole, a social organism.

 It will know that these individuals can only be free within a free community and that this free community must always be made up of free individuals.